 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered Physician services Please refer to "Physician/Practitioner Services, Including Doctor's Office Visits" section in this chart.
-Diagnostic and radiological services, surgical dressings, and splints Please refer to "Outpatient Diagnostic Tests and Therapeutic Services and Supplies" section in this chart. services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Prosthetics, orthotics, and outpatient medical/ therapeutic supplies Please refer to "Prosthetic Devices and Related Supplies" section in this chart.
-Physical, speech, and occupational therapy services Please refer to "Outpatient Rehabilitation Services" section in this chart.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of rush devices Physician services See Physician/Practitioner Services, Including Doctor's Office Visits row.
+Diagnostic and radiological services, surgical dressings, and splints See Outpatient Diagnostic Tests and Therapeutic Services and Supplies row.
+Prosthetics, orthotics, and outpatient medical/ therapeutic supplies See Prosthetic Devices and Related Supplies row.
+Physical, speech, and occupational therapy services See Outpatient Rehabilitation Services row.
+Physician services See Physician/Practitioner Services, Including Doctor's Office Visits row.
+Diagnostic and radiological services, surgical dressings, and splints See Outpatient Diagnostic Tests and Therapeutic Services and Supplies row.
+Prosthetics, orthotics, and outpatient medical/ therapeutic supplies See Prosthetic Devices and Related Supplies row.
+Physical, speech, and occupational therapy services See Outpatient Rehabilitation Services row. all or part of the function of a permanently inoperative or malfunctioning internal body

-Services that are covered for you UW Health Quartz Medicare Advantage Value UW Health Quartz Medicare Advantage Elite Massage therapy for chronic pain conditions Services are covered for individuals with following chronic conditions: Chronic Neck pain \$10 copayment for each visit Limited to 12 massage visits per year, each visit up to 60 minutes There is no coinsurance or copayment for each visit Limited to 12 massage visits per year, each visit up to 60 minutes Chronic Low Back pain Osteoarthritis of the Knee Cancer patients with pain Fibromyalgia Myofascial pain syndrome Diabetes (Type 2) with Peripheral Neuropathy Patients must have a doctor's order indicating one of these conditions for coverage of massage therapy.
-Important : Refer to your Provider Directory for a participating massage therapist.
+Services that are covered for you What you must pay when you get these services Value Elite • Physical therapy, speech therapy, and occupational therapy Massage therapy for chronic pain conditions \$20 copayment for each visit \$0 copayment for each visit Services are covered for individuals with following chronic conditions: Limited to 12 routine visits every year Limited to 12 routine visits every year Chronic Neck pain Chronic Low Back pain Osteoarthritis of the Knee Cancer patients with pain Fibromyalgia Myofascial pain syndrome Diabetes (Type 2) with Peripheral Neuropathy Patients must have a doctor's order indicating one of these conditions for coverage of massage therapy.
+Important: Please refer to your Provider Directory for a participating massage therapist.
 You may see licensed massage therapists not in our network and be reimbursed for the cost by submitting the receipt and proof of chronic pain condition.
-Contact you Quartz Champion Service Team for assistance.
+Contact your Quartz Champion Service Team for assistance with reimbursement.

-Services that are covered for you UW Health Quartz Medicare Advantage Value UW Health Quartz Medicare Advantage Elite Meal benefit After your inpatient stay in the hospital or Skilled Nursing Facility (SNF)/Swing Bed, you are eligible to receive 2 meals per day for 10 days at no extra cost to you.
-20 nutritious, precooked, refrigerated meals will be delivered to your house in two installments.
+Services that are served for your What you must pay when you get these services Services that are covered for you Value Elite Meal benefit After your inpatient stay in the hospital or Skilled Nursing Facility (SNF)/Swing Bed, you are eligible to receive 2 meals per day for 10 days at no extra cost to you.
+20 nutritious, precooked, frozen meals will be delivered to your house in two installments.
+There is no coinsurance or copayment for members eligible for meal delivery.
 Meal program limited to 4 times per calendar year.
 Members will receive call from Foodsmart if eligible for this benefit within 48 hours.
-There is no coinsurance or copayme delivery. ent for members eligible for meal